-Returning to UK, at the end of my SOAF contract and still only 51 years old, I looked around for something else to do.
-In due course I took on a job working as a Retired Officer for the North and West Region of the Air Training Corps.
-I was based initially at the East Lancashire Wing HQ inside a TA barracks in Bury and later at the Regional HQ at RAF Sealand just inside Wales but very close to Chester.
+After completing my full-time service with the RAF in 1984, I spent a couple of very happy and enjoyable years in Oman working for the Sultan of Oman's Air Force (SOAF - as it was then called).
+Returning to UK, at the end of my contract and still only 51 years old, I looked around for something else to do.
+In due course, I took on a job working as a Retired Officer for the North and West Region of the Air Training Corps.
+I was based initially at the East Lancashire Wing HQ inside a Territorial Army barracks in Bury and later at the North and West Regional HQ at RAF Sealand just inside Wales but very close to Chester.

-Group Captain John McMinn, the Regional Commandant, and I were both employed as RAF Retired Officers (RO).
+The North & West Regional Commandant, Group Captain John McMinn, and I were both employed as RAF Retired Officers (always referred to as simply RO).
 Unlike officers in the Royal Air Force Volunteer Reserve and Royal Auxiliary Air Force, ROs wore normal RAF uniform with no special insignia.
 Apart perhaps from the visible signs of advancing years, I was indistinguishable from any active service squadron leader.
-One of the perks of being an RO, although not everyone would see it as a perk, was that once appointed the individual could remain in the service, should he or she so wish, until the age of 65.
-This always irked the Civil Service whose own servants were, at that time, required to hang up their equivalent of flying boots at age 60.
+One of the perks of being an RO, although not everyone would see it as a perk, was that once appointed the individual could remain in the Service, should he or she so wish, until the age of 65.
+That always irked the Civil Service whose own servants were, at that time, required to hang up their equivalent of flying boots at age 60.

-One of the first things I was told when I was first appointed to the RO post was that it was incumbent upon each RO to make sure that any subsequent changes to their job specification would ensure that only another RO would have the essential qualifications to fill the post – and that also got up the noses of the civil servants.
-I must confess that when the time finally came for me to retire I did not do that – for reasons that I will explain later.
-ROs did not get the same rate of pay as a serving officer of the same rank and seniority was getting.
-I used to tell anyone who asked that I worked for half pay; that was roughly correct but I usually omitted to mention that I was also getting a pension for my years served on the active list and my tax-free gratuity from SOAF.
+One of the very first things I was told when I was appointed to the RO post was that in the event of any subsequent changes to their job specification, it was incumbent upon each RO before retiring to ensure that only another RO would be qualified to fill the post – and that also got up the noses of the civil servants.
+I must confess that, when the time finally came for me to retire, I did not do that – for reasons that I will explain later.
+ROs did not get the same rate of pay as a serving officer of the same rank and seniority was paid.
+I used to tell anyone who asked that I worked for half pay; that was roughly correct but I usually omitted to mention that I was also getting a pension for my 31 years served on the active list, and a tax-free gratuity from my service with SOAF.

 That second job description was for a Community Relations Officer (CRO), a retired officer post in the rank of flight lieutenant.
-It stated that 18 CRO posts had been created in early 1989 at major RAF flying stations dotted around the UK specifically to deal with the increasing number of complaints from the general public about low flying aircraft.
-The complainants in some parts of the country had, the vacancy notice said, been getting more and more vociferous and so the RAF had decided that a group of strategically based CROs might be the answer.
+It stated that 18 CRO posts had just been created, at major RAF flying stations dotted around the UK, specifically to deal with the increasing number of complaints from the public about low flying aircraft.
+The complainants in some parts of the country had, the vacancy notice claimed, been getting more and more vociferous and so the RAF had decided that a group of strategically-based CROs might be the answer.
 Those officers would get to know their local communities and would even visit some complainants at their homes to try and pacify them and explain why the RAF needed to fly at low level.

 I read that job description with only passing interest because I was not at all interested in a flight lieutenant post, nor did that type of work appeal to me.
 I posted my application for the Red Arrows job but added at the end, under the heading ‘Further Comments’, that I was not interested in, and would not consider, the flight lieutenant CRO post.
-To my great surprise, an invitation to attend an interview at RAF Scampton arrived only a few days later on my desk at Sealand - not at my home address where all previous correspondence had been delivered.
-That was almost indecent haste I thought at the time because things did not normally move very quickly in the Retired Officer’s world.
+To my great surprise, an invitation to attend an interview at RAF Scampton only four days later arrived on my desk at Sealand, not at my home address where all previous correspondence had been delivered.
+I thought at the time that was almost indecent haste because I had already discovered that things did not normally move very quickly in the Retired Officer’s world.
 Clearly Scampton was very anxious to fill the Red Arrows post.